No strings attached.

 …that already have funding and glory

 There are a number of foundations, investors, and grantmakers that fund ideas with long-proven results, product/market fit, and potential to scale to the moon and back.
 We’re not one of them.
 We won’t fund folks that have raised money from large foundations, received major government grants, or regularly show up on ‘30 under 30’ lists.
-If you’ve raised more than $200K in the past year, the Prize is probably not a good fit for you.
+If you’ve raised more than $200K in the past year, or have a funder committed to match the Prize funding if you win, it’s probably not a good fit for you.

 …who represent a team-generated effort

 We know great work happens in groups, but The David Prize is looking for individuals whose vision, dreams, and leadership are the key drivers of change.
 That said, we won’t monitor or ask about how Prize funding is used, so winners can divide and distribute the Prize monies however they’d like.

 …who only need brick and mortar space to succeed